-Since graduating, Jianzi has had the great privilege to work regularly as an actor, performing musical theatre, Shakespeare, film, and more.
+Since graduating, Jianzi has had the great privilege to work regularly as an actor, performing musical theatre, Shakespeare, film, voiceover, and more.
 She has also picked up credits as an associate director, composer, hip-hop vocalist, foley artist, dramaturg, and creative consultant.
 She is massively grateful for any opportunity to tell a story, no matter the medium.
 Jianzi is currently represented by SW Artists.

 Jianzi is an ardent appreciator of maps and geography, linguistics (she speaks three languages), dinosaurs, superheroes, sci-fi (the zombie variety in particular), and outer space.
-In her free time she enjoys doing yoga, dabbling with foreign languages, reading, writing songs and poetry, playing video games, and pretending she can play the guitar and piano.
+In her free time she enjoys doing yoga, dabbling with foreign languages, reading, writing songs and poetry, playing video games, and practicing the guitar and piano (she's still learning!).
 Sometimes she runs.
 Superobjective: to use storytelling and kindness to leave the world a little better off than when she entered it.
 Success: TBD.